Medical staff not wearing masks

 Our region’s hospitals have many workforce gaps and we sit in one of the worst regions in the UK for a shortfall in the number of doctors per patient, with 2,500 people per GP.
 It’s widely known the UK’s health service is under strain.
 Demand is increasing, the level of care is ever more complex, our population is ageing, and our workforce is under greater pressure than ever before.
 Nowhere is this more keenly felt than in Portsmouth.

-The launch of the new Medical School at the University of Portsmouth is an exciting venture that will allow us to improve the future supply of doctors to the local area.
+The project to launch King’s College London Medicine in partnership with the University of Portsmouth is an exciting venture that will allow us to begin improving the future supply of doctors to the local area.

-By providing further prospects to work with our local NHS partners on research, innovation and teaching, the new University of Portsmouth Medical School will bring much wider health and wellbeing benefits to Portsmouth, Gosport, south east Hampshire and the Isle of Wight.
+The new King’s College London branch campus at the University of Portsmouth will bring a wide range of health and wellbeing benefits to Portsmouth, Gosport, south east Hampshire and the Isle of Wight.

-We have excellent working partnerships with hundreds of the region’s GPs, and with our region’s four NHS Trusts.
+We have strong partnerships with hundreds of the region’s GPs, and with our region’s NHS Trusts.

-Our strong and established partnerships will help ensure we are able to make a strong contribution to our region’s healthcare and help build a reputation for excellence in healthcare across all settings, including in hospitals and GP surgeries, in our cities and in rural villages.
+Our established partnerships will ensure we're able to make a positive contribution to our region’s healthcare and help build a reputation for excellence across all settings, including in hospitals and GP surgeries, in our cities and in rural villages.

 Prof Graham Galbraith, Vice-Chancellor